 This is probably the most beautiful route up Kilimanjaro.
 The accommodation on the way up and down is strictly camping (mobile tents) only.
-Trekking is strenuous and may be better suited to more adventurous hikers.
-The Machame route is normally cold.
+This trek is strenuous and may be better suited to more adventurous hikers.
+The Machame route is normally c

-This Safari will depart any day of the week with a minimum of 2 person booking.
+Please note: This Safari will depart any day of the week with a minimum of 2 persons booking.

 Transportation can either be by a safari minibus or by 4×4 Land Cruiser (Jeep), depending on your choice or budget too.

-Safari through Machame Route can also be customized further if you like.
-Make an inquiry to let us know if you would want some changes included in the itinerary.
+The Safari can be customized further if you like.
+Kindly make an enquiry email to let us know if you would want some changes included in the itinerary.

 ||Arusha town or Kilimanjaro International Airport